Conglomerate (geology)

-Conglomerate (/kənˈɡlɒmərət/) is a clastic sedimentary rock that is composed of a substantial fraction of rounded to subangular gravel-size clasts.
-A conglomerate typically contains a matrix of finer-grained sediments, such as sand, silt, or clay, which fills the interstices between the clasts.
+Conglomerate (/kənˈɡlɒmərət/) is a sedimentary rock made up of rounded gravel-sized pieces of rock surrounded by finer-grained sediments (such as sand, silt, or clay).
+The larger fragments within conglomerate are called clasts, while the finer sediment surrounding the clasts is called the matrix.
 The clasts and matrix are typically cemented by calcium carbonate, iron oxide, silica, or hardened clay.

-Conglomerates form by the consolidation and lithification of gravel.
+Conglomerates form when rounded gravels deposited by water or glaciers become solidified and cemented by pressure over time.
 They can be found in sedimentary rock sequences of all ages but probably make up less than 1 percent by weight of all sedimentary rocks.
-In terms of origin and depositional mechanisms, they are closely related to sandstones and exhibit many of the same types of sedimentary structures, e.g., tabular and trough cross-bedding and graded bedding.
+They are closely related to sandstones in origin, and exhibit many of the same types of sedimentary structures, such as tabular and trough cross-bedding and graded bedding.

 Fanglomerates are poorly sorted, matrix-rich conglomerates that originated as debris flows on alluvial fans and likely contain the largest accumulations of gravel in the geologic record.

+Breccias are similar to conglomerates, but have clasts that have angular (rather than rounded) shapes.